mrchughes/api-registry/SPECIFICATION.md

    - Must meet WCAG 2.1 AA accessibility standards
    - Must follow GOV.UK content design guidelines
    - Error messages must follow GOV.UK standards

+5. **Data Persistence Requirements**:
+   - This service MUST implement persistent data storage with the following requirements:
+   - **Database Technology**: MongoDB (or PostgreSQL/MySQL)
+   - **Data Models**: All data models defined in the API must be persisted in the database
+   - **Data Migration**: Service must include database migration scripts for version upgrades
+   - **Backup and Recovery**: Service must support automated backups and point-in-time recovery
+   - **Data Validation**: All data must be validated before storage using defined schemas
+   - **No In-Memory Only Storage**: No service data should be stored only in memory

+6. **Service Integration Standards**:
+   - This service MUST follow the integration standards defined in [SERVICE_INTEGRATION.md](../pds-specifications/protocols/SERVICE_INTEGRATION.md)
+   - All inter-service communication must adhere to these standards
+   - Error handling, authentication, and API versioning must comply with the defined patterns

 ## Service Responsibilities